-I hope you didn´t play volleyball to the point of destroying your patellar tracking, because this causes a good deal of pain both on and off the court.
-Well, if your condition is chronic, there are things that you can do to reduce or even remove the pain as well as put your knee cap back on track.
+I hope you didn´t play volleyball to the point of destroying your patellar tracking because this causes a good deal of pain both on and off the court.
+Well, if your condition is chronic, there are things that you can do to reduce or even remove the pain as well as put your kneecap back on track.

 What is jumper´s knee?
-Read our article about jumper´s knee and prevention exercises
+Read our article about jumper´s knee and prevention exercises.

-Also, if your try these exercises and still find that you suffer from a patellar tracking problem, there are knee braces that force the patellar towards the opposite knee.
+Also, if you try these exercises and still find that you suffer from a patellar tracking problem, there are knee braces that force the patellar towards the opposite knee.
 This action relieves the pain normally associated with patellar tracking problems.
 However, many medical professionals agree that the best treatment is a regiment of exercises and stretching.

 So, what do you do after seeking medical attention?
 Hopefully, the doc’ has sent you to a physical therapist.
-If not, well, the first step is to decrease the activity that maybe causing the pain.
+If not, well, the first step is to decrease the activity that may be causing the pain.
 This does not mean cease the activity but reduce the level.
 Basically, use your own judgment, cut back on activities like biking, running, climbing stairs and rowing machines until the pain goes away.
 If the pain does not go away seek a physician.

 Once your knee pain starts to decrease, try adding flexibility and strength exercises that concentrate on the muscles around the knee:

 Hamstring Stretch – Proper hamstring flexibility reduces pressure on the kneecap and consequently the pain.
 Sit on the ground and extend your legs out in front of you with your knees locked.
 Bend slowly from the waist and try and touch your toes while keeping your legs straight.
 Try to bend further with each exhale.
 Hold for 20-30 seconds and then relax.
 Repeat the stretch five times.